-A reader question I answered some time ago brought a small avalanche of mail, mostly from readers who were aghast that I would suggest they save such a significant portion of their paychecks for retirement.
-It was money they just didn’t think they could afford to save.
+A question that I answered in a previous post brought a small avalanche of mail, mostly from readers who were aghast that I would suggest they save such a significant portion of their paychecks for retirement.
+It was money they insisted they could not afford to save.

-I can only imagine that for a person who saves nothing, suggesting they should be saving thousands every year is shocking.
-Or more like impossible!
-Here’s just one of those messages:
+I can only imagine that for a person who saves nothing, suggesting they should be saving thousands every year can be shocking.
+Or perceived impossible.
+Here is one of those messages:

-Dear Heather: I recall the article to which you refer.
+Dear Heather: I recall that article.
 Reader B.H., as she identified herself, is a recently single mother with two college-aged kids, barely surviving because she is putting the financial support of her two adult children ahead of her own financial care.
 She’s in a difficult position.

 I recommended that she immediately shift to taking care of her own financial future now that her children are old enough to be on their own.
 I went on to point out all of the ways she needs to be crash-saving for her retirement because, at this point in her life, she is all she can count on.
 She must begin to take care of her own financial future.

 I responded to B.H., “You need to make sure that you are contributing the maximum each year* to your employer’s 401(k) or 403(b) retirement plan.
-Once you reach age 50, you can increase that amount by another $5,000 per year, and you should.”
+Once you reach age 50, you can increase that amount by another amount per year as an allowed “catch-up” provision and you should.”

 Of course, she is not required to contribute any amount to her employer’s retirement plan, and she can contribute any amount up to the maximum allowed each year.
 At this point in her life, however, it is important that she push hard to reach the maximum.